NURS5012 Assessment and Clinical Judgement

 NURS5069 Research in Nursing and Health Care

-This unit of study will examine and critique established and emerging ways of researching nursing and health care through discussion of the philosophical and theoretical origins of the research traditions and knowledge generation in nursing research.
+In this unit of study you will critically analyse approachs to research through examination of the philosophical and theoretical origins of the research traditions and knowledge generation in nursing and other health research.
 Conceptualisation of research questions, selection of research designs, governance of research and research utilisation in the clinical setting will be explored.
 Opportunities will be provided to engage in the research process with reference to clinically related situations.

 NURS5070 Creating a Culture of Safety and Quality